nicholasd-uci/jQueryAJAX/README.md

 # jQueryAJAX
-## utlitiing AJAX request to gather information from an API
+## utilizing AJAX request to gather information from an API

 > In this repository we created a movie app that is powered by jQuery and uses the AJAX method retrieval request from OMDbAPI.com.